Prologue - My Experience

 But by slowly changing the way I lived my life to try to get back to the basics, by listening to my body, by giving it what it needs, by taking away ‘things’ that are not good, and by being nice to my body and mind, I have experienced tremendous results.

 I have beaten erectile dysfunction.

 I have overcome my sexual health problems.
 I have reset my body.

 My body is now happy and in balance and it works and functions optimally, or close to optimally.

 The quality of my life has skyrocketed, and it is now as high as ever.
-I have regained sexual confidence, I feel like a man and I no longer have any worries or concerns when it comes to sex.
+I have regained sexual confidence, and I no longer have any worries or concerns when it comes to sex.

 In this section, you will learn exactly which lifestyle changes I have made and then maintained, based on my decade-long experiment.

 What do I mean when I say maintained?
-I mean that I still maintain these principles this very day.
+I mean that I still maintain these principles today.

 You will learn what worked for me.
 You will learn what enabled me to beat the monsters of erectile dysfunction and a sputtering libido.